krukow/vsts-flow-metrics/doc/README.md

 For example, a WIQL query for [features closed in the last 30 days](/wiql/closed-features-30d.wiql) might be a set of work items that you'd want to compute the `cycle-time` metric for.

 Since the tool will query not only the work items, but also all state changes made, it typically makes many calls to the VSTS REST API (which unfortunately doesn't support batch operations for fetching work item changes).
 For that reason, we've built in a caching function.
-Most of the metrics will be computed off of a cached set of work items with their entire history of state changes.
+Most of the metrics can be computed off of a cached set of work items with their entire history of state changes.

 The next section shows how to compute a set of work items, including all state changes, and cache the result on the file system.

+Alternatively, if you're just trying the tool or only computing a single metric off a set of work items, you can skip the caching step and provide an input .wiql file instead.

 ## `vsts-flow-metrics` functionality
 Most of the `vsts-flow-metrics` tool behaviour is configured using a configuration file.
 You can show the current configuration by running